rajk0007/katacoda-scenarios/kubernetes-basic-concepts/pods/k8s-namespaces.md

 **Namespaces** isolates pods to separate workloads from each other and it gives you the capability of setting up resource constrainsts on it.
 It could fit with environment segregation.

 ## Discover Kubernetes namespaces

 Let's take a look at the initial Kubernetes namespaces:

 `kubectl get namespace`{{execute}}

-We can see three namespaces as follows:
+By default, Kubernetes comes with three namespaces.
+We can see them here:

 <p style="text-align:center;"><img src="/contino/courses/kubernetes-basic-concepts/pods/assets/namespaces.png" alt="Namespaces"></p>